What is Definition of Done (DoD) in Agile

 By clearly defining the criteria for completion, the DoD helps mitigate risks associated with incomplete or substandard work.
 Teams can catch issues early in the development process, reducing the likelihood of problems emerging later in the project.

-Enroll in Invensis Learning’s top Agile Project Management courses and master the concept of DoD!
+Enroll in Invensis Learning’s top Agile Certification courses and master the concept of DoD!

 Criteria of Definition of Done